tugrulates/template-python/README.md

 All dependencies are pinned to a specific version.
 Dependabot will send occasional pull requests to update dependencies to available versions.
 Merge them only when CI is passing.

-Pinning versions can be problematic if other packages depend on yours.
-Since this is a CLI app package, that is not a big concern.
-However, this will be remedied with a lock file once _hatch_ supports locking dependencies.
+This is not a strict implementation of reproducible builds, since indirect dependencies are not locked to specific versions.
+If an indirect dependency has a new version that is incompatible with our app, it might break our integration.
+This will be remedied with a lock file once _hatch_ supports locking dependencies.

 ## Questions, Feedback, and Contributions